-Whole grain oats is one of the ingredients found in Cheerios and it’s known to be very beneficial to a chick’s health.
+Whole grain oats are one of the ingredients found in Cheerios and it’s known to be very beneficial to a chicken’s health.
 Fun fact: most chicken feeds are primarily made with cereal grains, without all the processing and stuff.

 Fast and convenient

-One of the best advantages you can get with feeding cheerios to your chicken is that it is easy to serve and convenient.
-All you need to do is to open a pack of cheerios and you can directly feed it to your chicks or you can mix it with other healthy foods.
+One of the best advantages you can get with feeding Cheerios to your chicken is that it is easy to serve and convenient.
+All you need to do is open a pack of Cheerios and you can directly feed it to your chicks or you can mix it with other healthy foods.